riyaraut3/Image_Classifier_Using_CNN/README.md

 ## Overview
 This repository contains a Jupyter notebook for training and evaluating an image classification model.
 It is implemented in **TensorFlow/Keras**.

-The current architecture detected: **Custom CNN**.
+The architecture used is a **Custom CNN**.

-Default batch size: **32**.

-Default training epochs: **20**.
+Training is configured for 20 epochs with a batch size of 32.

 ## Features
-- Data loading and preprocessing
+- Image data loading and preprocessing
-- Model definition and training loop
+- Custom CNN model for classification
-- Evaluation with metrics and plots
+- Training and evaluation with accuracy and loss tracking
-- Easily switchable hyperparameters
+- Easily adjustable hyperparameters
-- Ready to extend with transfer learning
+- Compatible with transfer learning extensions

 ## Dataset
-The notebook expects an image dataset organized in typical classification folders, e.g.:
+The notebook expects an image dataset organized in classification folders:

 ```
 DATASET_ROOT/